 The general role of a paralegal is to prepare legal documents and perform research.
 However, each paralegal position can go far beyond these duties.
 Depending on the area of specialization, type of legal services, and type of law firm and corporation, a paralegal’s job can be very different from one job to the next.

 There are many types of legal services, law firms, and opportunities for paralegals.
 Paralegals can fulfill a number of different roles:

-Corporate paralegal — This type of paralegal may require a broad knowledge of various legal areas including finance and bankruptcy, business litigation, and real estate.
-Corporate legal departments will typically have additional regulations and protocol to follow in respect to a paralegal’s responsibilities.
+- Corporate paralegal: This type of paralegal may require a broad knowledge of various legal areas, including finance and bankruptcy, business litigation, and real estate.
+Corporate legal departments will typically have additional regulations and protocols to follow regarding a paralegal’s responsibilities.
 A corporate paralegal may be required to attend meetings, log board minutes, draft documents, and draw up corporate resolutions.

-Estate and probate administration — This type of paralegal work includes assisting with estate trustees when someone dies.
+- Estate and probate administration: This type of paralegal work includes assisting estate trustees when someone dies.
 The paralegal wills the remaining assets to the living.
 Carrying out the instructions of a will can partially fall upon a paralegal and attorney.
 They may also prepare documents for court probate appearances, taxes, and trusts.

-Immigration law — Immigration law may involve immigration, green card, or temporary visa applicants.
-An immigration paralegal is responsible for assisting with green card/visa applications and immigration status documents.
+- Immigration law: Immigration law may involve immigration, green card, or temporary visa applicants.
+An immigration paralegal is responsible for assisting with green card and visa applications, along with immigration status documents.
 Immigration cases can often last for several years.

 The various types of legal services reach far beyond this list.
 Paralegal opportunities are just as diverse as the law itself.

 The paralegal career outlook is promising, as the types of employers are equally varied and numerous.
 A paralegal can be hired under various employment agencies or entities.
 These include: